 - Other – prevent the device from sleeping

-As you can see, this one doesn’t need to do anything extra behind the scenes at all.
+As you can see, this one doesn’t need to do anything extra behind the scenes.
 On the downside, it is an older app that hasn’t seen an update in a few years.
-It worked on our current devices however and should work on yours as well.
+It worked on our current devices and should work on yours as well.
 The Flashlight Widget is free to download and can be found in the widgets section of your smartphone.

 - Camera – needed to access LED and LED only

 Nothing out of the ordinary, so there will be no need to worry about privacy concerns with this one now or in the future.
 There are very few advertising that comes up rarely.

 - Camera – to turn on the light

 The app only has single permission, which is quite the feat.
 If you want to give this simple and free flashlight app a whirl, you can scoop it up on the Play Store.